Personal Finance

 (Source: Finder)

-This figure speaks volumes about how people value the customer service professionals working hard in the hospitality industry.
-It certainly gives us all reason to pause and recognize our wait staff and others, providing us with moments of comfort and satisfaction every time we dine out.
+This figure speaks volumes about how people value customer service professionals in the hospitality industry.
+It gives us pause to recognize and appreciate wait staff and others who provide memorable dining experiences.

 Sunny weather has been shown to increase tipping by 24%.